not-phoeniix/pixel/README.md

  - Pride background :)

 ## Possible future features:
+ - Quickview formatting support
  - More pride flags!
  - Battery indicator
  - Date display
  - Animations

 If you have any questions feel free to contact me on discord!